space-wizards/website-content/content/post/22-04-24-progress-report-33.md

 To show you the power of SS14, Peptide sawed this ~~boat~~ station in half!

 Split Station is, as the name implies, split into two separate asteroids with a couple hallways connecting them.
-I sure hope nobody disconnects them and flies off with half of the station!
+I sure hope nobody disconnects them and flies off with half of the station (which you can actually do)!

 {{< imgw "images/post/pr_33/split" >}}